nxccmmm/animated-wallpaper/proposal.md

 **Outcomes** -
     1. **Ideal Outcome** -  My goal is to make a picture will pop up everytime the mouse clicks anywhere on the parameters of the screen.
 Sort of like an animated collage but within a small window screen.
     2. **Minimal Viable Outcome** - If my goal is not a bit too difficult, I want to be able to make an animated window when the images will pop up one after the other with the heart background.
+**Milestones**- I will make the first goal to create the animated background first.
+The second goal will be to get at least half the code done for the animated clicks.
+Preferably setting up the window and connecting the background into this 2nd goal.
+Also including in the second goal, I want to have the images imported already into the files.
+The third goal is to finish the code and/or be able to fix any imperfections of the code.
+If worst comes to worst by then i would have figured out if my main idea is not too difficult for me and rework from there.